sbolongaita/HLI_Cause-Specific-EVAM/README.md

 **Script:** `1-2_population.R`

+**Objective:** Filter the input population data to countries of interest

-**Objective:** Filters population data to countries and years of interest; calculates total population (i.e., not stratified by age and sex) and alpha.
+This script filters the input population data to the countries of interest based on the inclusion criteria applied in `1-1_country-eligibility.R`.
+It then calculates the total population for countries and regions (i.e., not stratified by age and sex), as well alpha (i.e., the proportion of the total population that a given age-sex group comprises).

 **Input:**
 -   `data/processed/country_info.Rda`
 -   `data/input/population.csv`

 **Output:**
 -   `data/processed/population.Rda`

 ### 1-3.
 GHE recode

 **Script:** `1-3_ghe-recode.R`

-**Objective:** Recodes the GHE cause of death data so that causes classify as a mutually exclusive and collectively exhaustive set of causes that are of relevance for this analysis.
+**Objective:** Recode the GHE cause of death data so that causes of death are relevant for this analysis, mutually exclusive, and collectively exhaustive

-This script also creates two reference data frames: one containing the organizational hierarchy of recoded causes and the other containing a recode map.
+This script recodes the processed GHE cause of death data (limited to analysis countries) so that causes of death are relevant for this analysis, mutually exclusive, and collectively exhaustive.
+This script then creates two reference data frames: one which defines the organizational hierarchy of recoded causes and the other which contains a recode map.

 **Input:**
 -   `data/processed/ghe.Rda`

 **Output:**
 -   `data/processed/ghe_recoded.Rda`
 -   `data/processed/cause_hierarchy.Rda`
 -   `data/processed/cause_recode_map.Rda`

 ## 2. Frontier Analysis

-Scripts with prefix `2-` are those analyze and develop the mortality frontiers.
+Scripts with prefix `2-` analyze and develop the age- and cause-specific mortality frontiers.

 ### 2-1.
 Frontier extraction